Noelbri/Stock_Analyst-Agent/README.md

 ## Objective

 The primary objective of this system is to create a multi-agent framework that streamlines the process of financial inquiry and analysis.
-By delegating tasks to specialized agents, the system can provide a cohesive and structured response to a wide range of client needs, from real-time data retrieval to in-depth financial analysis and news aggregation.
+By delegating tasks to specialized agents, the system can provide a cohesive and structured response to a wide range of client needs, from real-time data retrieval to in-depth financial analysis, and news aggregation.

 ### How it Works